makishnaki/SOLAR-TALES/README.md

-Dear readers, this code is a work in progress, if you have ANY suggestions WE would LOVE to hear them!
+Dear readers, this code is a work in progress, if you have ANY suggestions WE would LOVE to hear them! -fkbcf bebebe - saplya